serverless-guru/sls-jest/doc/spies/eventbridge.md

 Stops the spy completely.
 The spy will stop capturing events from the event bus.

-You SOULD call this method at the end of each set of tests.
+You SHOULD call this method at the end of each set of tests.

 ```typescript
 afterAll(async () => {